iptracej/mykali/QUICK_HACK.md

-# mykali
+# mykali - Quick Hack to copy mykali terminal environment

-This is the instruction to configure some of the files to pre-complied desktop like 'Play Machine' in the hack the box.
+This is the instruction to configure some of the files to pre-complied desktop like 'Pwnbox' on the hack the box.

 ## Set-up Instruction